linlei-mkt/Gamma-Index-Pricing/README.md

 Code: MIT License.
 The JD MSOM 2020 dataset is distributed under the MSOM challenge terms; see the MSOM challenge website for data-use conditions.

 Cite the paper as:

-\[Authors blinded for review\]. *Revenue-Constrained Multi-Product Pricing via $\\gamma$-Equalization: A Diagonal Approximation Under MCI Demand.* Working paper, 2026\.

-`Gamma_index.pdf` is an earlier companion working paper that introduces the single-product $\\gamma$-index in promotion-allocation settings; it is included for context but is not the present submission.